rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 * Method `live_in_next_grid?(live, live_neighbours)` (live is a boolean, live_neighbours is an integer) that returns whether a cell should live or be dead in the next grid.
 As parameters, it takes the cell's current state (live - dead or alive) and the number of of living neighbours.

-In this method you apply the rules stated in the beginning, under the headline "A Step".
+In this method you apply the four rules stated in the beginning (go and read "Step by Step" again, carefully).
 The method returns a boolean (true or false) to indicate if the cell should live in the next grid.

 #### Testing

 Find a way to test this method.
 And then test it!

 #### Part 4